-Applicants must submit all of the required materials for university graduate admission (see the graduate admission section of the catalog) plus the following program specific materials:
+Applicants must meet all of the university requirements for unconditional admission.
+In addition, applicants must submit all of the required materials for university graduate admission (see the graduate admission section of the catalog) plus the following program specific materials:

 - At least a 3.0 GPA for undergraduate work - Curriculum vitae outlining professional or work experience details - Pre-program advising appointment either in person or by phone or email - Written response of approximately 300-400 words to a prompt provided by the Office of Graduate Admissions - Two letters of recommendation from professional references (available on website) and one additional reference's contact information.